 On August 5th, Kitsos Tzavellas, head of a group of fighters from Souli, entered the city, raising the morale of the besieged.
 However, at the beginning of November, a fleet of Ottomans and Egyptians brought 8,000 Egyptian soldiers to the siege, and a month later, the army of Ibrahim Pasha came to the region.

 At the time, Ibrahim’s army numbered 25,000 troops, comprised of Ottomans, Egyptians, and Albanians.
 They were commanded by French officers and had modern artillery at their disposal.

-Second face of siege of Missolonghi
+Second phase of siege of Missolonghi

 It was December 25, 1825 when the second phase of the siege began.
 The two generals of the Ottoman forces were in disagreement, and Ibrahim attacked the city first.
 On January 16, 1826; Ibrahim admitted his failure in conquering the city and was forced to cooperate with Kioutachis.

 The two armies had stunned the besieged Greeks with a ruthless bombardment.
 They managed to dominate the strategically important islets of Vassiladi (February 25th) and Kleisovas (March 25th).
 After the fall of the two islets, the situation for the besieged became desperate, as Miaoulis and his ships could no longer bring supplies to the city.

 Missolonghi was now without food.
 Soon, they were forced to eat seaweed, mice, and cats.
 Under the circumstances, it was impossible for the city to defend itself.
 On April 6th, the board of chieftains decided to make the exodus at midnight on the Saturday of Lazarus through the dawn of Palm Sunday (April 9th to April 10th).